Riffe Lake Trout / Landlocked Salmon Fishing

 Small dodger, or Fish Flash with a Apex Kokanee Special plug, either red or chrome, or

-1 oz sinker is enough for fishing the top 20 or 30 feet of water
+3 to 4 oz. sinker is enough for fishing the top 20 feet of water

-The Pop Geer gang trolls are made in length sizes of 17", 28" & 36" & come with their own keel.
-Other spinner attractors are the Ford Fender & Doc Shelton.
+The Pop Geer gang trolls are made in length sizes of 17", 28" and 36" and they come with their own keel.
+Other spinner attractors are the Ford Fender and Doc Shelton.

 Some fishermen use a small snubber on the line before the

 snubber is then pierced a few times on the rear, then injected with a scent.

 The thought here is the snubber acts as a scent reservoir

 and leaks the scent out over a long period of time.